-Ranked: the best Nintendo consoles of all time
+Every Nintendo console in order of greatness | Stuff

 Nintendo’s earliest cartridge-based platforms all helped define console gaming and launched some of the most beloved franchises of all time, while the company’s more recent efforts have been a bit more hit or miss as Nintendo has explored experimental ideas.

-Will this week's Nintendo Switch someday top this list?
-We don't know yet: we're still working on our review and, besides, it's far too early to measure the impact of a new console.
+Now that the Nintendo Switch OLED has become our go-to handheld/home console hybrid, it’s time to measure how the latest generation Ninty hardware stacks up against its forebears.

-We do, though, have opinions on the 11 previous home and portable consoles that bear the Big N's brand.
-Here's how they rank in our view, bottom to the top.
+Read on for our opinions on the 12 home and portable consoles that bear the Big N’s brand.
+Here’s how they rank in our view, bottom to the top.

 11) Virtual Boy (1995)